stevedepp/gcp-iot-pipeline/README.md

 ### from a laptop terminal, setup SD card with raspberry pi OS and wifi connection settings:

-- [x] **from a laptop terminal, using the raspberry pi imager, erase SD card via diskutil and load raspbian OS onto the SD card **
+- [x] **from a laptop terminal, using the raspberry pi imager, erase SD card via diskutil and load raspbian OS onto the SD card (see notes)**

     - [x] Operating System = latest which here is *Raspberry Pi OS (32 bit)*.